oyvindberg/tui-scala/readme.md

 The port is not yet complete, see [roadmap](https://github.com/oyvindberg/tui-scala/issues/15) for immediate plans.
 There are bite-sized tasks to complete if you want to contribute!

-The library supports the [crossterm](https://github.com/crossterm-rs/crossterm) backend, which is published separately as a Java artifact which calls native rust code through JNI.
+The library supports the [crossterm](https://github.com/crossterm-rs/crossterm) backend, the integration with which is published separately as a Java artifact which calls native rust code through JNI.
-This backend works both when running on the JVM and when running as GraalVM native image.
+This integration works both when running on the JVM and when running as GraalVM native image.

 The library is based on the principle of immediate rendering with intermediate buffers.
 This means that at each new frame you should build all widgets that are